poojapandey305/unit-2-project-repo-name/README.md

-Urban Spice – Indian Vegetarian Food Ordering App
+**Urban Spice🌶 – Indian Vegetarian Food Ordering App🥘**

-📌 Project Overview
+ **Project👩🏽‍🍳 Overview**

-Urban Spice is a full-stack online food-ordering application focused on 100% vegetarian and egg-free Indian cuisine.
+Urban Spice is a full-stack online food-ordering application focused on 100% vegetarian Indian cuisine.
 It provides a reliable, user-friendly space for customers — including vegetarians, vegans, people with egg allergies, and non-vegetarians who enjoy lighter, flavorful Indian food.

 Users can browse meals by category (Breakfast, Lunch, Dinner), add items to the cart, enter their delivery address, choose payment method, and place an order.